Your job application

 This page details how to create a personal profile and resume when you apply for a position in the BC Public Service.

 Last updated: September 3, 2021

-To apply for a BC Public Service job, you must have an online account and an applicant profile.
+To apply for a BC Public Service job, you must have an online account and an applicant profile in the RMS.

 - External applicants

 - B.C. government employees

 - Your account has been created for you (IDIR restricted)